niharikaraghav/niharikaraghav/README.md

 My goal is to leverage my technical skills and academic knowledge to solve real-world problems and drive innovation.

 🌱 Lifelong Learner: I am constantly expanding my knowledge and skills in the fields of data science, machine learning, and software development.
-I am currently focusing on advanced machine learning techniques, data analytics and Gereative & Responsible AI that can be used in business cases.
+I am currently focusing on advanced machine learning techniques, data analytics and Generative & Responsible AI that can be used in business cases.

 📊 **Skills & Expertise:**